 Panfilov Park and Zenkov Cathedral

 This is the most well-known attraction in Almaty.
 The park is a memorial to Almaty soldiers who died in WWII.
 The centre piece of the park is the stunning Zenkov Cathdral which is made entirely of wood, including the nails!
 Entrance to the church is free.
 On a sunny day it is busy with local life and makes a great place for a wander.

 Medeu is the highest ice skating rink in the world and is a busy place to be year-round.
 It can be easily reached by taxi or bus #12 which leaves from opposite the Kazakhstan Hotel.
 In summer the rink is closed but the surrounding area is great for hiking and getting out the city for the day.
 Gondolas also go from just below the rink to the ski fields.
 We didn't do this but the views would have been stunning and people were enjoying a day of skiing in t-shirts in April!

 In winter you can hire skates or watch one of the many events which take place in this arena.
-Info and pricing can be found on their website.
+Info and pricing can be found here.

 This is a maze of shops selling everything from clothing and pots to jewellery and fruit.
 This was one of the few places in the city that we found souvenirs but even if you aren't looking to buy anything this is an interesting place to get lost and people watch.
 There are some excellent little canteens located around the market which sell cheap, local food.

 Kok Tobe is the highest point in Almaty and you can get there by gondola, taxi or bus followed by a shuttle.
 We took the gondola up which was 1000 KZT per person, one way.
 At the top is a small park which features amusement rides, cafes and a small zoo.
 The views of Almaty are brilliant, with the snow-capped mountains to one side and the city out to the other.
 Apparently sunset is a good time to go but we were hungry so we left earlier!